MuseScore: Adoption

-Many educational institutions also make use of MuseScore, including Drew University and the Ionian University.
-The Board of Education of La Seigneurie des Milles-îles in Canada has also made MuseScore available on 10,000 computers across schools in the Milles-îles region in Québec.
+Many educational institutions use MuseScore, including Drew University and the Ionian University.
+The Board of Education of La Seigneurie des Milles-îles in Canada has made it available on 10,000 computers in schools across the Milles-îles region of Québec.

 Crowd-sourced engraving projects

 Open Goldberg Variations

 In 2011, MuseScore launched a Kickstarter campaign to create high-quality, freely available digital score and audio versions of the Goldberg Variations.
 The process influenced the development of MuseScore 2, with notation improvements needed in order to create a high-quality engraving of the variations.
 With the fundraising goal met, MuseScore developers, pianist Kimiko Ishizaka, and crowd-sourced reviewers collaborated to create an engraved score and also record a new album, both of which were released under a Creative Commons Zero license (without copyright), meaning they can be downloaded and shared freely.
 In 2012, at the end of the online public review process, the final engraved score was released for free on MuseScore.com, and printed and bound by GRIN in Germany.
 Kimiko Ishizaka's recording was released for free on BandCamp.